 With unique silky sultry voice International Recording Artist, Lyn Stanley has secured a worldwide fanbase as she releases her tenth project (9th full album) in 2022 (a holiday jazz big band and strings album).
 There’s also a tenth full album project in the works.
 Lyn Stanley’s debut album released in 2013.
 And, by 2018 the Program Director for Los Angeles KKjz-88.1 jazz radio named her Female Jazz Vocalist of the Year.
 Her talent lies in a velvety alto sound and a style reminiscent of mid-century jazz vocals, along with unusual approaches to her arrangements.
 She was discovered by jazz legend, Paul Smith, Ella Fitzgerald’s musical director, conductor and pianist for 25 years.
 She records with the music industry’s best engineers and at world class recording studios.

 All of Lyn Stanley’s award-winning albums have achieved the status of “Top Sellers with her independent distribution networks, including the audiophile market.
 Her album titles are: Lost In Romance, Potions [from the 50s’] and Interludes, The Moonlight Sessions Volumes One and Two; plus two tributes to Julie London—London Calling and London with a Twist plus a live performance album “Live At Studio A” as an Immersive Blu-ray video and CD/LP vinyl album.
-Her big band holiday album, Novel Noel-A Jingle Cool Jazz Celebration, is set for 2022 release, and released six singles from the album in 2021.
+Her big band holiday album, Novel Noel-A Jingle Cool Jazz Celebration, is set for a September 2022 release, and released six singles from the album in 2021.
 Her 10th full album, currently being recorded is a tribute to the music of 1924 with a working title of 1924.
 It will be released in 2023.

 Biography by Kirk Silsbee